jlhughes/ToDoCalendar/README.md

 - Accounts - manage Cash or Credit Accounts and see balance modified by Ledger entries on Events.

 ## Other
-Ledger entries on Events create double accounting Transactions which modify the balance of the two accounts involved.
+Ledger entries on Events create double entry accounting Transactions which modify the balance of the two accounts involved.